IBM/hartigan-kmeans/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentence like below, why this repo exists -->
 ## Scope

 This project provides an efficient implementation of Hartigan’s method for k-means clustering ([Hartigan 1975](#references)).
-It builds on the work of [Slonim, Aharoni and Crammer (2013)](#references).
+It builds on the work of [Slonim, Aharoni and Crammer (2013)](#references), which introduced a significant improvement to the algorithm complexity, and adds an additional optimization for the use case of clustering sparse vector representation.
 The project is packaged as a python library with a cython-wrapped C++ extension for the partition optimization code.
 A pure python implementation is included as well.

 ## Installation